jupyter/scipy-advanced-tutorial/Part1/05-keyboardshortcut.md

 < undefined
 ```

-To see the list of available actions, you can issue the following in the developper console:
+To see the list of available actions, you can issue the following in the developer console:

 ```javascript
 > $.map(